efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/gmmasscalc/index.md

 # GeoModelMassCalculator

-GeoModelMassCalculator (gmmasscalculator) is a command line tool that calculates the inclusive and exclusive mass of a geometry specified as input with the -g flag.
-The mass report is given in an output json file (default: *gmmasscalculator_report.json*).
+GeoModelMassCalculator (gmmasscalc) is a command line tool that calculates the inclusive and exclusive mass of a geometry specified as input with the -g flag.
+The mass report is given in an output json file (default: *gmmasscalc_report.json*).

 Run the executable with the --help option to see the available options: